The Weimshepherd is a mix between the popular German Shepherd and the diligent Weimaraner.

 You can check from local breed clubs if the breeder that you are speaking with has a good reputation.

-This means that their name will appear in their list as an accredited breeder.
+This means that their names will appear on their list as an accredited breeder.

 When you view the puppy, check if the kennels are clean and if the puppies are happy to be inside them.